wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-hybrid-deployments/includes/3-troubleshoot-pass-through-authentication-single-sign.md

  -  If successful, you should get a status code of 200.
  -  If unsuccessful, then look at your network connectivity, firewall, and proxy configuration.

 By default, pass-through authentication components are automatically updated to the latest versions.
 This design is helpful in keeping the components up to date, which ensures stability and compatibility with the latest improvements.
-Automatic updating uses TCP port 80 and a service named Microsoft AAD Application Proxy Connector Updater.
+Automatic updating uses TCP port 80 and a service named Microsoft Azure Active Directory Application Proxy Connector Updater.
 Ensure you have TCP port 80 open for automatic updates and the service is running.

 ### Single sign-on troubleshooting